bam4564/coingecko_py/README.md

 Since the above code block would be sending 1000 api requests synchronously, it is likely to fail at some point if you have a decent internet connection.
 In order to get around this, you would have to add error detection and call management logic.
 If you are writing a complex app with many api calls, this can be really annoying.

-The **pycoingecko_extra** client introduces a mechanism to queue api calls and execute a series of queued calls while performing **client side exponential backoff retries**.
+The **py_coingecko** client introduces a mechanism to queue api calls and execute a series of queued calls while performing **client side exponential backoff retries**.
 See [here](https://docs.aws.amazon.com/general/latest/gr/api-retries.html) for an explanation of this strategy.

 This allows you to write code without worrying about rate limiting!
 Here is a block of code that is equivalent to the above code block that won't error out due to rate limiting.